lebrunthibault/Protocol0-Midi-Remote-Script/README.md

-# Companion MIDI router script for Protocol0 surface script
+# Companion MIDI proxy script for Protocol0 surface script

 > A surface script cannot listen to multiple midi ports at the same time
 >